shikaijin/shikaijin/README.md

   Hi, I'm Shikai (Zoe) Jin
   <br>
   <br>
-  🔬 I'm currently studying for a Master of Management in Data Analytics at University of Windsor
+  🔬 I'm currently studying for a Master of Management in Data Analytics at <a href="https://www.uwindsor.ca/business/">University of Windsor</a>.
   <br>
-  🎓 I graduated from Queen's University with a Bachelor of Science (Honours) in Mathematics
+  🎓 I graduated from <a href="https://www.queensu.ca/mathstat/">Queen's University</a> with a <a href="https://www.queensu.ca/academic-calendar/arts-science/schools-departments-programs/mathematics-statistics/mathematics-major-science-bs-honours/">Bachelor of Science (Honours) in Mathematics</a>.
   <br>
-  💻 I love writing code and learn anything about it
+  💻 I love writing code and learn anything about it.
   <br>
-  🖋 I'm currently learning BABOK (Business Analysis Body of Knowledge) and pursuing for <a href="https://www.iiba.org/business-analysis-certifications/ecba/">ECBA™</a>
+  🖋 I'm currently learning BABOK (Business Analysis Body of Knowledge) and pursuing for <a href="https://www.iiba.org/business-analysis-certifications/ecba/">ECBA™</a>.
   <br>
   📫 How to reach me: <a href="mailto: shikaijin7@gmail.com">shikaijin7@gmail.com</a>
   <br>
-  😄 Pronouns: She / Her
+  😄 Pronouns: She/Her
   <br>
-  ⚡ Fun fact: I love anime and Gunpla
+  ⚡ Fun fact: I love anime and Gunpla.
 </p>

 <hr>